lkndl/ab12phylo/README.md

 * `-algo` will generate the MSA: `mafft`, `clustalo`, `muscle` or `t_coffee`
 * `-gbl` sets `Gblocks` MSA trimming mode: `skip`, `relaxed` or `strict`
 * `-st`: ML tree searches from `32` random and `16` parsimony-based starting trees
-* `-s` sets the random [`--seed`](#seed) to `4` for reproducibility
+* `-s` fixes the random `--seed` to `4` for reproducibility
 * `-v` or `--verbose` will print all logged events to the console
 * `-skip` online BLAST for sequences not in the local BLAST+ db and [read why](#blast-api)

 #### Results + Motif Search
-Once ML tree inference, computing of support values and BLAST has finished, the pipeline will display a `result.html` in your web browser.
-This page contains a form that allows **Motif search** across node attributes, enables [subtree or subset selection](#subset-analysis) and calculates diversity metrics for you.
+Once ML tree inference, bootstrapping and BLAST has finished, the pipeline will display a `result.html` in your web browser.
+This page contains a form that allows **Motif search** across node attributes and calculates diversity metrics for the matching subset/subtree.
+Enter `' '` or `''` to match all samples, and use the generated whitelist file for your subset analysis run.
+Pass it via `-sampleset` if using sample IDs, or via `-abiset` if using file paths.
+File paths are recommended to reliably exclude outlier versions with identical base ID.

 If results are moved or sent, motif search will be possible by using `ab12phylo-view` or starting a CGI server in the directory via `python3 -m http.server --cgi <port>`.
+Find the `<port>` on the intro tab.

 #### ab12phylo-visualize + ab12phylo-view